|Other College:||Bridgton Academy|

 Owen joined the Huskers after spending the 2013 season at Bridgton Academy in Maine.
 Owen is originally from Westchester, N.Y., and graduated from Somers High School in Lincolndale, N.Y.
 As a senior at Somers High, Owen made 61 tackles, including 45 solo stops, while adding three sacks and a pass breakup.
 His play helped Somers to a 10-1 record, before losing in the quarterfinals of the state playoffs.
 As a senior at Somers, Owen earned New York Class A All-state first-team honors on defense, and he was also named to the MSG Varsity All-Section 1 first-team defensive unit.

 The son of Richard and Charlyse Owen, Dylan was born on Dec.
 18, 1995.
 He is related to former Nebraska offensive lineman Jerry Minnick, who earned All-America honors in 1952.
-Owen is majoring in criminology and criminal justice, and earned a spot on the Fall 2014 Nebraska Scholar-Athlete Honor Roll.
-He has volunteered his time with Uplifting Athletes and NU’s annual Thanksgiving hospital visit.
+Owen is majoring in criminology and criminal justice, and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2014.
+He has volunteered his time with Uplifting Athletes, Souper Bowl of Caring and NU’s annual Thanksgiving hospital visit.